 Neighbouring countries: Kyrgyzstan is bordered by Kazakhstan to the north, Uzbekistan to the west and southwest, Tajikistan to the southwest and China to the east.

 Geography: Kyrgyzstan is a landlocked mountainous country.
-It's a mineral-rich country, but due to the mountainous terrain, very little of the land is cultivated.
+The land is rich with minerals, but due to the mountainous terrain, very little of the land is cultivated.

 Money: The official currency is the Som (KGS), divided into 100 tyiyn.